Stream Files vs. Mirror Files

 With Google Drive for desktop, you can pick either Mirror or Stream files from Drive to your device.
 When you choose Mirror files:

 If you apply Mirror files to sync Drive content to a PC, you can access the Drive data from a folder, named My Drive, which is usually located at C:\Users\[your username]\My Drive.
 And you can change the folder location by clicking the Change folder location position when you switch from Stream files to Mirror files.

 For Mirror files, all the Drive documents are saved on both your computer and Google Drive.
 And the data will take up space on your computer.

 You can access the cloud files on your laptop from the My Drive folder on your computer when you are not connected to the Internet.

 When you select streaming files from Drive to your device:

 You can obtain the files you have kept at Google Drive from a hard disk titled Google Drive on Windows File Explorer or Mac Finder.
 Any changes to the items in Google Drive will be synced automatically to this hard disk.

 For Stream files, all your Google Drive contents are stored in the cloud.
 And files will not take up space on your computer until you open them or set them offline available.

 All streaming files in the Google Drive disk are only accessible when you are on an internet connection.
-But you can use Google file stream to sync folders and set specific files to Available offline so that you can reach them even if you are out of network connection.
+But you can use Google File Stream to sync folders and set specific files to Available offline so that you can reach them even if you are out of a network connection.